 Snake River Basin Steelhead

-Because three of the six Snake River tributaries could not be corrected for detection efficiency, homing probabilities for these three tributaries (the Clearwater River, Grande Ronde River, and Salmon River) are biased low.
+Because three of the six Snake River tributaries could not be corrected for detection efficiency, homing probabilities for these three tributaries (the Clearwater River, Grande Ronde River, and Salmon River) are biased low by an unknown amount.
 Fish from these three natal origins each had a median probability of last being seen upstream of Lower Granite Dam (the state which connects to these tributaries) of over 0.5; many of the fish which were last seen in this state likely reached natal tributaries but were not detected.
 The three tributaries for which detection efficiency could be estimated had varying homing rates: while the median probability of homing for Asotin Creek individuals was nearly 0.6, the median homing probability was lower for Imnaha River Steelhead at 0.44, and lowest for Tucannon River Steelhead at 0.33.
 Tucannon River Steelhead had high overshoot rates at Lower Granite Dam (Table 4), leading to a high probability of these fish last being seen upstream of Lower Granite Dam.

 Figure 14.
 Tucannon River Final Fate Probabilities.